 In 2007, Metro Parks of Nashville and Friends of Warner Parks orchestrated the effort to salvage logs, hardware, and other parts of the original house.
 Working with the Historic Commission and local contractors, Hodge House was reconstructed to be used for historic programming and special occasions.

 The Hodge House property includes:

-10-space parking lot, and parking for visitors who need additional accessibility
+Ten-space parking lot, and parking for visitors who need additional accessibility

-- Air-conditioned/heated indoor space
+- Limited air-conditioned/heated indoor space

-- Early 20th century porches
+- Early 20th Century porches

-- One working fireplace
+- A working fireplace